MODx Snippet FAQ

 How should I reference URLs in a snippet?

-Prefix the URL with $modx->config['base_url'] and append the path to the resource.
+Prefix the URL with one of the MODX URL contants and append the path to the resource.
+As with paths, the URL constants all end with a trailing slash.

 That way, the code will still work if you move it to another server.